purple-mdy-geo/purple-whio-is-who-in-myanmar/README.md

 				2.2.1 PyCharm                                                      10
 				2.2.2 Heroku                                                       10
 			   2.3   Project Plan                                                      10
 		     CHAPTER 3      Project Designs                                   		    13
    			   3.1 Designs
 				3.1.1 Learn Python
 				3.1.2 Python Exercises
 				3.1.3 Flask
 				3.1.4 Personal Page On Heroku
 				3.1.4 Gmail App Design
 				3.1.5 Lost Footsteps Design Example
 				3.1.6 Online Shopping Design
 				3.1.7 Who Is Who In Myanmar
 		   CHAPTER 4
 			 4.1 Conclusion
    				4.2 Advantages of the Project
    				4.3 Disadvantages of the project
 	   			4.4 Limitation and Future Work

                                 		            Abstract

-     Our project  “Who is Who in Myanmar” is a  one kind of searching  from in Myanmar.This project shows the biography of famous people among in our Country.
+		Our project  “Who is Who in Myanmar” is a  ne kind of searching  from in Myanmar.This project shows the biography of famous people among in our Country.

 		Famous people such as Candidate from parties,Members of parliament,Business leader,Celebrity (They are  Beauty Pageant ,Models,Actor,Vocalist,Directors,Promoter, and so on) and also can know the unique popular people (such as Historical figures,freedom fighter ,Regional leader from  parliament and very important to know about the  famous people.So user can find the about the people who live in Myanmar .

     		This system describe information that user required who takepart in which part.This system just only show the information  system.